Help with housing costs if you're under 35

-If you're single, under 35, with no dependents and you rent from a private landlord and claim housing benefit, you'll receive housing benefit at the same rate as for a single room in a shared house.
+If you're under 35, and single with no dependents and you rent from a private landlord and claim Universal Credit or Housing Benefit, the amount you get may be based on the cost of a single room in shared accommodation.
 This is called the 'shared accommodation rate'.

 The shared accommodation rate

-The shared accommodation rate is the amount of housing allowance in your area paid to you if you are:
+The shared accommodation rate is the maximum amount of housing cost you can usually get if you are:

-This means that you will only be entitled to enough local housing allowance to cover the average cost of a single room in a shared house in your area.
-You'll receive local housing allowance at this rate even if you rent by yourself.
+This means that you will usually only be entitled to an amount to cover the average cost of a single room in a shared house in your area.
+This applies even if you rent by yourself.

-Check how much is the shared accommodation rate in your area by using the local housing allowance calculator.
+Check what the shared accommodation rate is in your area by using the local housing allowance calculator.

 Exceptions to the shared accommodation rate

-- are under 22 and have spent time in care since the age of 16
+are aged under 22 and have been in care

-If you fall into one of these categories you should receive local housing allowance for the whole of your flat or house.
+If you fall into one of these categories you should receive the applicable local housing allowance rate.

-If you were able to pay your own rent when you moved into your home, and you have not claimed local housing allowance in the past year, the shared accommodation rate won't be applied to you for the first 13 weeks of your claim, if you claim local housing allowance now.
+If you were able to pay your own rent when you moved into your home, and you have not claimed for help to pay your rent in the past year, the shared accommodation rate won't be applied to you for the first 13 weeks of your claim.